microsoft/typespec/docs/extending-typespec/basics.md

 npm install --save-peer /compiler
 ```

-Depending on your needs, you might need to install other dependencies from the TypeSpec standard library (for example, if you want to use the metadata found in `@typespec/openapi`, you'll need to install that as well).
+You might need to install other dependencies from the TypeSpec standard library.
+For example, if you want to use the metadata found in `@typespec/openapi`, you'll need to install that as well.

 Refer to the [dependency section](#defining-dependencies) for more information on defining your dependencies.